versionone/verver/README.md

 ### Verver::Jenkins

-Provides a consisten interface for getting information out of a Jenkins Job.
+Provides a consistent interface for getting information out of a Jenkins Job.
 This could be extended in the future to allow controlling and creating Jenkins jobs.